alliedcode/passkeys-rails/README.md

      For example:

-        before_action :authenticate_passkey!, except: [:index]
+        `before_action :authenticate_passkey!, except: [:index]`

-  2. Optionally include PasskeysRails::Authenticatable to the model(s) you are using as your user model(s).
-For example, the User model.
+  2. Optionally `include PasskeysRails::Authenticatable` in the model(s) you are using for authentication.
+For example, your `User` model.

-  3. See the reference mobile applications for how to use passkeys-rails for passkey authentication.
+  3. See the reference mobile applications for how to use **passkeys-rails** for passkey authentication.

 ## Contributing

-Contribution directions go here.
+Contact me if you'd like to contribute time, energy, etc. to this project.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).